ngraczykowski/iris-root/company-name-surrounding-agent/README.md

 for agent and solution parsing.
 If any of them is not provided, _ConfigurationException_ raises.
 The _application.yaml_ file must be stored in a _config_ directory.
 If _config_ directory location is different from default (the same as the script is run in), it is possible to specify it in _configuration-dir_ run argument.
+To run on nomad, must provide separate _nomad/application.nomad.yaml_ file, with specified port for nomad.
 ```
 python -m company_name_surrounding [-h] [-c CONFIGURATION_DIR] [--grpc] [-v]